 Tip #3.
 Attend the pre-bidding conference

 After a procuring entity posts a bidding notice, they will hold a pre-bidding conference.
-This is answer questions about the project, provide project specifications, and let bidders know where they can acquire bidding documents.
+This is to answer bidders' questions about the project, provide project specifications, and let bidders know where they can acquire bidding documents.
 This is done over Zoom video conferencing or a face-to-face meeting; the exact conference details should be in the initial bidding notice.

 Bidding documents are the legal or business documents, technical documents, and financial documents that you are required to purchase and submit for every bid.
 PhilGEPS tracks the number of bidders in a project through the number of document purchases.
 In addition, the procuring entity may request for additional documents.

-The cost of documents varies per project, and they are non-refundable even if you lost the bid.
+The cost of documents varies per project, and they are non-refundable even if you lose the bid.
 For these reasons, you must be thorough with every requirement noted in the bidding notice.
 It’s common to get disqualified at the technical eligibility stage over missing signatures, a bid amount that isn’t written in words, or a mislabeled envelope.
 Being thorough is easier said than done, however, as the documents can run up to hundreds of pages.
 This is why it’s also best to leave your bid envelopes unsealed until you’re finally going in to submit them — it gives you a chance to review your bid and make important fixes before the bidding deadline.

 Tip #5.
 Bid failed?
 You can still appeal

-After the deadline for bid submission has passed, BAC will hold another meeting, this time to open the bidding documents they have received.
+After the deadline for bid submission has passed, BAC will hold another meeting -- this time to open the bidding documents they have received.
 This is normally attended by observers and bidders.

 First, the business documents and technical eligibility documents submitted by all bidders will be reviewed by the committee.
 If you make it past this stage, you’re almost there — all that’s left is the opening of financial bids.
 The project is then awarded to the lowest bidder who passes the project’s technical and financial requirements.